allthingsclowd/py-rats-chest/README.md

-Here's a crafted README for your repository, formatted in Markdown:

----

 # Py-Rats-Chest

 Welcome to the Py-Rats-Chest, a demonstration Flask application repository designed to showcase various aspects of application security and CI/CD processes using Docker, GitHub Actions, and Flask.
 This application is a playful nod to pirates, hence "Py-Rats", and is intended strictly for educational and demonstration purposes.